Transformers for dynamical systems learn transfer operators in-context

 To clarify the origin of in-context learning in scientific machine learning, we draw inspiration from recent works that train minimal language models, in order to probe the mechanistic origin of in-context learning \cite{garg2022can,reddy2024mechanistic,edelman2024evolution}.
 We train a small transformer model on a univariate trajectory originating from a single dynamical system (denoted Train-ID), and we then evaluate its ability to both (1) forecast a different trajectory from the \textit{same} dynamical system (Test-ID), and (2) forecast a trajectory from a \textit{different} dynamical system (Test-OOD).
 We first generate a trajectory $\v{y}(t) \in \mathbb{R}^D$ from the $D$-dimensional ordinary differential equation $\dot{\v{y}} = \v{f}(\v{y})$, $\v{y}(0)= \v{y}_0^\text{train}$.
 Train-ID consists of a univariate training time series $x_{1}, x_{2}, ..., x_T$ representing evenly-spaced samples of the first coordinate of the full trajectory $\v{y}(t)$.
 In order to use language modeling approaches, we convert these continuous values to discrete tokens by uniformly quantizing them into $V$ evenly-spaced bins (token IDs).
 This same approach is used by leading foundation models for zero-shot time series forecasting \cite{ansari2024chronos}.
 For simplicity, hereafter we use $x_t$ to refer to elements of the tokenized univariate time series.

-A probabilistic forecast model $\hat{p}(x_{t+1} | \v{x}_C) \in \mathbb{R}^V$ accepts the context vector $\v{x}_C \in \mathbb{Z}^C$ comprising $C$ past tokens, and returns a vector $\hat{p}(x_{t+1}) \in \mathbb{R}^V$ corresponding to next-token probabilities across the vocabulary.
-Following prior works on minimal transformers, we model $\hat{p}$ using a minimal GPT-like transformer, comprising two layers with a single attention head each, and relative positional encoding \cite{brown2020language} (\ref{app:architecture}).
+A probabilistic forecast model $\hat{p}(x_{t+1} | \v{x}_C) \in \mathbb{R}^V$ accepts the context vector $\v{x}_{C} \equiv x_t, x_{t-1},\ldots,x_{t-C+1} \in \mathbb{Z}^C$ comprising $C$ past tokens, and returns a vector $\hat{p} \in \mathbb{R}^V$ corresponding to next-token probabilities across the vocabulary.
+We estimate $\hat{p}$ from data using a minimal GPT-like transformer, comprising two layers with a single attention head each, and relative positional encoding \cite{brown2020language,garg2022can,reddy2024mechanistic,edelman2024evolution} (\ref{app:architecture}).
 For each input context $\v{x}_C$, transformers compute self-attention, comprising $C^2$ pairwise comparisons among all tokens in the context, resulting in attention weights $A(\v{x}_C) \in \mathbb{R}^{C \times C}$ that quantify the relative importance of each past token in influencing the next-token probabilities.

 We train the transformer $\hat{p}(x_{t+1} | \v{x}_C)$ on Train-ID using standard gradient-based optimization with cross-entropy loss, which aligns $\hat{p}(x_{t+1} | \v{x}_C) \in \mathbb{R}^V$ with the empirical next-token distribution $p(x_{t+1} | \v{x}_C)$ in the training data.
 After training, multistep forecasts are generated by sampling tokens from the transformer $\hat{x}_{t+1} \sim \hat{p}(x_{t+1} | \v{x}_C)$ and appending each sample to the context autoregressively.
 Throughout training, we measure the transformer's ability to forecast an unseen trajectory from the same dynamical system (Test-ID) denoted $\dot{\v{y}} = \v{f}(\v{y})$, $\v{y}(0)=\v{y}_0^\text{test}$ as well as its ability to forecast a trajectory from an unseen system (Test-OOD) denoted $\dot{\v{y}} = \v{g}(\v{y})$, $\v{y}(0)=\v{y}_0$.
 We repeat all experiments by training new transformers on each of $100$ different pairs of systems drawn from a large database of ordinary differential equations \cite{gilpin2021chaos}, allowing measurement across a variety of distinct physical systems.